Everything You Need to Know About Dry Ice

 What Is It?

-Dry ice isn’t related to regular ice at all.
-Instead of frozen water, it's solidified CO2 (carbon dioxide) and is way colder than the ice cubes in your lemonade (-109F!).
+Dry ice is not related to regular water; it's solidified CO2 (carbon dioxide) and is way colder than the ice cubes in your lemonade (-109F!).
 That means it can cool down or freeze solids and liquids at a much quicker rate.
 As dry ice evaporates, it turns into color- and odorless CO2 gas that can have an eerie effect.
 It's super cool, but can also be super dangerous.
 Read on for the dos and don'ts of dry ice.

 How to Handle Dry Ice

-- Direct contact with skin should always be avoided — it could cause burns similar to frost bite.
+- Avoid direct contact with skin.
+It could cause burns similar to frost bite.
 Be sure to wear insulated gloves when handling it.

 - Give dry ice a little breathing room.
 The best place to store it is in a cooler wrapped in a towel.
 Coolers aren't air-tight so there will be enough ventilation for some of the vapors to escape as the dry ice evaporates.
 Don't store in a fridge, freezer or other air-tight place otherwise you run the risk of it building up too much pressure which could have unintended explosive consequences.

-- If you're transporting dry ice in your car, be sure to keep its container vented and open the car windows — you don't want to inhale any of the gas.
+- Don't inhale dry ice in a closed space.
+If you're transporting dry ice in your car, be sure to keep its container vented and open the car windows — you don't want to inhale any of the gas.

-- Cutting and chipping dry ice can be tricky.
+- Buy the size you need.
+Cutting and chipping dry ice can be tricky.
 Try to buy it in the form and size you need, like a chunk that will fit nicely in a Halloween cauldron.
 If you do need to cut it then be sure to wear insulated gloves and protective eyewear.

 - NEVER eat or swallow dry ice.